FREE Public Archaeology Days at the Modjeska Monteith Simkins Site

 On Saturday, December 1, from 11:30 am -12:30 pm, Chris Judge – Assistant Director of the Native American Studies Center and Co-Director of the Johannes Kolb Archaeology and Education Project – will talk about recent findings at the Kolb Site, encompassing the past 12,000 years of history in South Carolina.

 Sponsored by Historic Columbia Foundation and the City of Columbia.

 For directions and more information about Public Archaeology Days, please contact Dr. Jakob Crockett at firstname.lastname@example.org or (803) 238-7452.

 When & Where

-The mission of the Historic Columbia Foundation is to nurture, support and protect the historical and cultural heritage of Columbia and its environs through programs of advocacy, education and preservation.
+The mission of the Historic Columbia is to nurture, support and protect the historical and cultural heritage of Columbia and its environs through programs of advocacy, education and preservation.